 1992.
-Then Bill Clinton, defeats George H.W.
+Bill Clinton, defeats George H.W.
 Bush and Ross Perot.

 2000.
 George W. Bush versus Al Gore turns out to be a huge fiasco.
 Between the hanging chads in Florida, and being aided and abetted by the then Gov. Jeb Bush, the little brother to G.W.
-Bush and then Secretary of State of Florida, Katherine Harris.
-People were purposely excluded from the voting rolls and hundreds were turned away at the polls.
+Bush, and then Secretary of State of Florida, Katherine Harris.
+People are purposely excluded from the voting rolls and hundreds are turned away at the polls.
 And then the final nail in the coffin, the Supreme Court stops the recount and calls the election for George W. Bush even though Al Gore won the popular vote.

+This was a coup.
 The 2000 election was stolen, plain and simple.
 If this had happened in another country Americans would be up in arms crying fowl.
-I kept waiting for people to rise up and revolt but nothing happened.
+I kept waiting for people to rise up and revolt, but nothing much happened.
 Instead everyone blamed Green candidate Ralph Nader, including myself at the time, believing he’d stolen votes from Gore and caused him to lose.
-This hypothesis has since been disproven.
+This hypothesis has since been disproved.

 George W. Bush’s record

-With George W. Bush in office the neocons take control of the White House and all hell breaks loose.
-September 11the marks a very dark day in our history.
-The Bush Administration starts two wars, Afghanistan and Iraq, by lying to the American people resulting in 4,000 U.S. troops dead and estimates of civilian deaths range from 88,000 to over half a million and then under the guise of protecting us from, “they hate us for our freedoms,” terrorist, the Bush administration immediately gets to work dismantling our Constitution, promoting fear and stripping us of our rights by:
+With George W. Bush in office the neocons take control of the White House, and all hell breaks loose.
+September 11th marks a very dark day in our history.
+The Bush Administration starts two wars, Afghanistan and Iraq, by lying to the American people resulting in 4,000 U.S. troops dead and estimates of civilian deaths range from 88,000 to over half a million and then under the guise of protecting us from, “they hate us for our freedoms,” terrorist, the Bush administration immediately gets to work dismantling our Constitution, promoting fear and stripping us of our civil liberties by:

 Passing the Patriot Act.